Acetaminophen - Chemistry Encyclopedia

 The literal meaning of "aromaticity" is "fragrance," but the word has a special meaning in chemistry.
 Aromaticity has to do with the unusual stability of the compound benzene and its derivatives, as well as certain other unsaturated ring compounds.

-Al-Razi, Abu-Bakr Muhammed ibn Zakariya - Chemistry Encyclopedia
+Abu-Bakr Muhammed ibn Zakariya Al-Razi - Chemistry Encyclopedia

-Anfinsen, Christian - Chemistry Encyclopedia
+Christian Anfinsen - Chemistry Encyclopedia

 Christian Boehmer Anfinsen was born in Monessen, Pennsylvania, on March 26, 1916.
 He earned a B.A.

-Arrhenius, Svante - Chemistry Encyclopedia
+Svante Arrhenius - Chemistry Encyclopedia